acnash/CPRD_Additional_Clinical/README.md

 ```
 The `idList` is a list or vector of CPRD patient IDs (patid).
 The code loads the CPRD clinical and CPRD additional clinical txt files.

 The returned data frame will include clinical data linked to additional clinical data.
-For example, the output for a "smoking" lookup entity might look similar to (IDs removed & all dates fabricated):
+For example, the output for a "smoking" lookup entity might look similar to **(IDs and all dates fabricated)**:

 ![Image of smoking output](https://github.com/acnash/CPRD_Additional_Clinical/blob/master/smoking.PNG)